Mattelmy/4DVP-rendu/README.md

 # Worflow tests

-This repository is made for testing workflows, in a pre-configured go testing environnement.
+This repository is made for testing workflows, in a pre-configured go environnement.